BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/heidegger.md

 One can derive deep enjoyment from improving a skill, achieving goals, or uncovering solutions to complex problems.
 Similarly, we can perceive the earth and its inhabitants instrumentally (as a means to an end) or appreciate them for what they are (as ends in themselves).

-Therefore, I favor the Kantian notion extended to all beings as well as things---never viewing anything merely as a mean to an end, but always as an end in itself.
+Therefore, I favor the Kantian notion extended to all beings as well as things---never viewing anything merely as a means to an end, but always as an end in itself.
-But I also acknowledge Richard Rorty for pointing out that such *ethical principle* can not be seen as an absolute rule but something we can consider when we try to make the right decision.
+But I also acknowledge Richard Rorty for pointing out that such an *ethical principle* can not be seen as an absolute rule but something we can consider when we try to make the right decision.
 There is no authority, no rule, no algorithm that will forever and in any situation provide us with the right answer.
-What we think is right or wrong is contingent on how we grow up---on our culture, history, and environment.
+What we think is right or wrong is contingent on how we grow up---in our culture, history, and environment.
 The answer is neither *absolutism* nor *absolute relativism* but the willingness to acknowledge to myself, that my conscience is the internalized consciousness of a specific historical-contingent culture.
 Furthermore, just as *instrumental play* can enrich *free play*, such as by enabling other forms of *free play* via the acquisition of new skills and habits, I also believe that the scientific perspective, which necessitates objectifying entities and often neglects the broader context, can still enhance our appreciation of the whole.